For a free physician referral, call 888-741-5115.

 Heart Monitoring Sensor

-Largo Medical Center is the first hospital in the Tampa Bay area to perform the implantation of the CardioMEMS Heart Failure sensor.
+Largo Medical Center was the first hospital in the Tampa Bay area to perform the implantation of this specific wireless heart failure sensor.
 It is used to assist physicians with monitoring patients who have failing hearts while they are at home.

 This miniature sensor, monitors wirelessly.
 It is implanted in the pulmonary artery (PA) during a minimally invasive procedure to directly measure PA pressure.
 The system allows patients to transmit PA pressure data from their homes to their health care providers allowing for personalized and proactive management to reduce the likelihood of hospitalization.